 The Treaty of Edinburgh-Northampton, 1328

 This source is the indenture of the treaty of peace between Scotland and England that was signed on 17 March 1328.
 Under the terms of the treaty, England recognised Scotland's independence and Robert I as king.
-The Scots agreed to pay England £20,000 to end the war, and a future marriage was agreed between Robert’s son, David and Edward's sister, Joan.
+The Scots agreed to pay England £100,000 in silver within ten years to end the war, and a future marriage was agreed between Robert’s son, David and Edward's sister, Joan.
 None of the seals from this document have survived.

 (National Records of Scotland reference SP6/1)